dd9jn/rfc4880bis/crypto-refresh.md

 # Elliptic Curve Cryptography

-This section descripes algorithms and parameters used with Elliptic Curve Cryptography (ECC) keys.
+This section describes algorithms and parameters used with Elliptic Curve Cryptography (ECC) keys.
 A thorough introduction to ECC can be found in {{KOBLITZ}}.

 ## Supported ECC Curves